Did Nikola Tesla Leave Us a Key to Free Energy?

-While Tesla is known for his advancements in AC power, radio transmission, and induction motors, there is one vision of his that hasn’t fully come to fruition and that is the wireless transfer of energy en masse.
+While Tesla is known for his advancements in AC power, radio transmission, and induction motors, there is one vision of his that hasn’t fully come to fruition, and that is the wireless transfer of energy en masse.
 While the Tesla coil is commonly recognized and found at most science museums, the basis of the technology behind it is still in its nascency for practical use.

-Wireless charging has just over the past few years become a feasible technological product, but its scale has yet to reach the level at which Tesla originally envisioned.
+Over the past decade, wireless technology has become a feasible technological product, but its scale has yet to reach the level at which Tesla originally envisioned.
 While some companies used the concept to create wireless charging devices for cell phones and small electronic devices, Tesla’s original intent was to provide a wireless network of power for anyone in the world to tap into.

 The Wardenclyffe Tower

 This attracted the attention of J.P.
-Morgan who offered financing for Tesla’s tour de force, the Wardenclyffe tower in New York, a massive magnifying transmitter, also known as a high power harmonic oscillator.
+Morgan who offered financing for Tesla’s tour de force, the Wardenclyffe tower in New York, a massive magnifying transmitter also known as a high power harmonic oscillator.
 The Wardenclyffe tower was built to be 187 feet tall and anchored 300 feet into the ground.
 When Marconi beat Tesla at wireless radio transmission across the Atlantic, Tesla changed his plan for the Wardenclyffe tower to transmit free energy to all the world.

 Aside from needing more money to accomplish this, J.P.
 Morgan was threatened at the prospect of free energy.
-After all, he was a titan of his industry in copper, a major conductor of electricity, as well as a capitalist whose work centers around profiting from others.
+After all, he was a titan of his industry in copper, a major conductor of electricity, as well as a capitalist whose work centered around profiting from others.

 The facility can supposedly generate enough electricity to power the entire country, for a period of… a millionth of a second.
 The operation costs of the tower are also said to be very high.
 While the practicality of the facility might be part of the reason why it is inoperable, it is intriguing nonetheless.
 What else could potentially be gleaned from this facility if it were given funding to operate again?

-It’s evident that Tesla’s unfulfilled vision of wireless energy transmission has not been completely buried and could still come to fruition in some form or another.
-Will the government figure out how to use it for destructive purposes or will an innovator use it for the purpose Tesla intended it for?
+It’s evident that Tesla’s unfulfilled vision of wireless energy transmission has not been completely buried, and could still come to fruition in some form or another.
+Will the government figure out how to use it for destructive purposes, or will an innovator use it for the purpose Tesla intended it for?